Levi's Stadium: The 2006 plan

 The city of San Francisco received a new incentive to get a new stadium built.
 Mayor Gavin Newsom wanted to bring the 2016 Summer Olympics to the city, and a new stadium would sweeten the city's proposal for selection by the United States Olympic Committee as the official US submission to the IOC.
 The announcement came in November 2006.
 It called for a new stadium that would be converted into a 68,600-seat stadium for the 49ers after the Olympics.
 The Olympic Village would be converted into low-income housing after the games were over.

 The new stadium was to be built at Candlestick Point on land just southeast of Candlestick Park.
 The cost of the stadium would be $916 million.
-Lennar will build housing, retail, and office space around the stadium area.
+Lennar would build housing, retail, and office space around the stadium area.
 Originally, part of the area surrounding Candlestick Park was to be zoned for retail space and housing; the new 49ers stadium was to be combined with such elements, bringing much-needed attractions to the historically blighted neighborhood of Hunters Point.

 The stadium would be stocked with 150 luxury suites, 7,500 premium club seats, and an increased number of seats lower and closer to the field, called "bowl seating", potentially raising the 49ers franchise value up as much as $250 million and offering at least $300 million in advertising and concession deals, the majority of which from paid corporate naming.
 The architectural design would be reminiscent of San Francisco buildings.

 The project planning did not get off to a good start, however, with contention between the 49ers and the city of San Francisco over viable locations for the new stadium.
 Initially, the idea was to build a stadium in the parking lot of Candlestick Park and later demolish the aging stadium.
 Team ownership feared that construction of the village and the stadium would severely limit the amount of land available in Candlestick Point, creating a parking problem for fans and increasing traffic along the roads that link the stadium to the freeway.
 Moreover, with residents in the low-income housing by 2016, traffic would be permanently increased, further damaging the already-limited methods of transportation to the park.